osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP supported features.md

 # OSIsoft Adapter for Modbus TCP supported features

-This adapter provides several features including register and data types as well as bitmaps.

 ## Register types
 The Modbus TCP adapter supports 6 register types, corresponding to 4 function codes (1-4).
 Since one function code can return two types of registers, either 16-bit or 32-bit depending on the device, either the register type or the register type code is required when configuring the data selection for the adapter.
 The following table lists all the register types supported in the Modbus TCP adapter.